2019 El Paso Walmart shooting: Shooting

 The store manager witnessed Crusius firing in the parking lot prior to entering the crowded store.
 He issued a "Code Brown", designating an active shooter, to his employees, who began helping customers evacuate or hide.
-Many customers and employees fled to other stores in the adjacent mall or hid under tables or in shipping containers located behind the building.
+Approximately 3,000 people were in the mall's complex at the time of the shooting.
+Many customers and employees fled to adjacent stores or hid under tables or in shipping containers located behind the building.